NetoBraghetto/Hokoml/readme.md

 Hokoml
 ===================
-Package to simplify the communication between the Mercado livre API and your app.
+Package to simplify the integration between the Mercado livre API and your app.

 ----------